 Read the Imitrex (sumatriptan succinate) Side Effects Center for a complete guide to possible side effects

 Ergot-containing drugs have been reported to cause prolonged vasospastic reactions.
 Because these effects may be additive, use of ergotamine-containing or ergot-type medications (like dihydroergotamine or methysergide) and IMITREX Tablets within 24 hours of each other is contraindicated.

 Monoamine Oxidase-A Inhibitors

-MAO-A inhibitors reduce sumatriptan clearance, significantly increasing systemic exposure.
-Therefore, the use of IMITREX Tablets in patients receiving MAO-A inhibitors is contraindicated (see CLINICAL PHARMACOLOGY and CONTRAINDICATIONS).
+MAO-A inhibitors increase systemic exposure by 7-fold.
+Therefore, the use of IMITREX Tablets in patients receiving MAO-A inhibitors is contraindicated [see CLINICAL PHARMACOLOGY].

 This monograph has been modified to include the generic and brand name in many instances.

 Now you can gain knowledge and insight about a drug treatment with Patient Discussions.